Pino Arlacchi: United Nations activities

 As soon as he was appointed director of UNDCP he started a worldwide campaign against drugs, the so-called "A Drug Free World".

 The key point of such proposal was the elimination of all opium and cocaine plantations by the end of 2008, by means of the development of alternative plantations.
 Such a proposal had been proposed by Arlacchi immediately after his installation at the UN office and it had been unanimously approved by the UN general assembly in June 1998.

 After that time, the production of narcotic decreased, in particular in Afghanistan.
 The new war conducted by the US against the Taliban regime interrupted the program started by Arlacchi some years before.
 After the beginning of the war, the production of opium restarted.

 A review of the Arlacchi plan has been carried out in March 2009 by the UN Commission on Narcotic Drugs.
 The Political Declaration approved at the end of the review process acknowledged significant progresses and reconfirmed the whole strategy for another 10 years, until 2019.

 The most important result achieved by Arlacchi during his activity at the UN was the promotion of a UN convention against all the forms of organized criminality, that has been held in Palermo in 2000.
 The document of this convention came into effect in 2003.

+Arlacchi's management style at the UN faced significant internal criticism and attracted media attention on multiple occasions due to public expressions of concern about his office's activities.
+Reports highlighted grave concerns regarding the integrity of certain dealings, suggesting that these issues might have occurred with Arlacchi's knowledge of the wrongdoings.